hotwired/turbo/CODE_OF_CONDUCT.md

 include:

 * Using welcoming and inclusive language
-* Being respectful of differing viewpoints and experiences
+* Being respectful of differing viewpoints and experiences, unless it interferes with how 37signals operates
-* Gracefully accepting constructive criticism
+* Gracefully accepting constructive criticism, unless it interferes with how 37signals operates
-* Focusing on what is best for the community
+* Focusing on what is best for the community, unless it interferes with how 37signals operates
 * Showing empathy towards other community members

 Examples of unacceptable behavior by participants include: